rvp6696/rvp6696/README.md

-## Hey there, I'm Rohith Patil 👋
+### 👋 Hello World, I'm Rohith Patil 👋

-🌐 Frontend Web Developer | 💻  Full Stack Enthusiast

-🔭 Exploring the depths of code to create delightful web experiences.
-My passion lies in crafting clean and responsive user interfaces that bring ideas to life.

-🔥 Current obsession: diving into the latest frontend technologies and always eager to learn new tricks to enhance the digital landscape.

-📫 Let's connect and collaborate!
-Feel free to reach out for discussions, projects, or just to share a coding joke.
+I'm a passionate and creative Frontend Developer who loves turning ideas into reality through elegant and user-friendly interfaces.
+My journey into the world of coding started with a curiosity-driven exploration, and since then, I've been on a relentless quest to enhance my skills and contribute meaningfully to the ever-evolving web landscape.

+#### 💻 Tech Stack:

+- **Languages:** HTML, CSS, JavaScript
+- **Frameworks/Libraries:** React.js
+- **Tools:** VS Code, Git, GitHub

+#### 🌟 Let's Connect!

+I'm actively seeking entry-level opportunities to contribute my skills and enthusiasm to a dynamic team.
+If you're looking for a dedicated and fast-learning Frontend Developer, let's connect and explore how we can create amazing things together!

+#### 📬 Get in Touch:

+- LinkedIn: <a href="www.linkedin.com/in/rohithpatil96" target="_new"> Click Here </a>
+- Portfolio: <a href="https://rvp6696.github.io/portfolio-website/" target="_new"> Click Here </a>
-📧 Email: rvp6696@gmail.com
+- Email: rvp6696@gmail.com
+- Twitter: <a href="https://twitter.com/alpha_geekster" target="_new"> Click Here </a>

+Looking forward to connecting with fellow developers, tech enthusiasts, and potential collaborators!